entando/entando-docs/vuepress/docs/v7.1/tutorials/curate/bundle-private-images.md

                key: registryCredentials

 ```
-Note: Due to an open issue with Entando 7.1.1, the Entando Component Manager (ECM) requires modification.
-Scale the deployment down to 0, add the following spec to the ECM deployment, setting the HOME variable, and then restart the cluster.
+3. The Component Manager (CM) deployment requires modification due to an open issue with Entando 7.1.1.
+Scale the deployment down to 0, add the following spec for the HOME variable, and then restart the CM.
 ``` yaml
 spec:
   containers: